thewaychung/ExpandableGridView/README.md

 ##Usage
 0. Include the class `ExpandableGridView.java` in your project.
 1. In the layout resource file, define a `ExpandableGridView`.
-Set the properties as `GridView` does.
+Set the properties as `GridView` does, make sure set `android:background`.
 2. In the activity, init the `ExpandableGridView`, set adapter and item click listener to grid view.
 When item is clicked, expand grid view, e.g.:

         ExpandableGridView countryGridView = (ExpandableGridView)findViewById(R.id.country_grid);